-- A. Across the road between the Administration block and the John I. Tay Centre. - B. On the river side of the open area in front of the Men's Residence.
+- 1. Across the road between the Administration block and the John I. Tay Centre. - 2.
+On the river side of the open area in front of the Men's Residence. - 3.
+The car park is adjacent to the library, shop and Ladies' Residence.

-C. The car park adjacent to the library, shop and Ladies' Residence.
+B. DINING SERVICES

-B. Dining Services
+Those who are responsible for the Dining Hall have the difficult task of catering for a wide variety of cultural groups while remaining within their budget.
+Therefore, the priority is to provide a balanced diet.

-Those who are responsible for the Dining Hall have a difficult task of catering for a wide variety of cultural groups while still remaining within their budget.
-Therefore, the first priority is to provide a balanced diet.
 The following guidelines apply to students using the facilities:

 - All students are to remember their good manners and courtesy when in the Dining Hall. - Students are required to dress respectably for meals.
 Those who have been working or playing need to have their shower and change before coming to meals.
 Lava lavas are not permitted in the Dining Hall. - No food or kitchen utensils are to be taken from the Dining Hall except in the case of a student who is sick (a signed form from the Residence Director will be required). - The Kitchen area is out-of-bounds to all except those on that specific roster. - Students who wish to have visitors eat with them in the Dining Hall must make prior arrangements with the Business Office.
-The receipt from the Business Office must be presented to the person on the dining hall duty before the visitors are served.
-Failure to do so, will amount to the charge of \$5.00 to the student's personal account.
+The receipt from the Business Office must be presented to the person on dining hall duty before the visitors are served.
+Failure to do so will amount to a charge of \$5.00 to the student's personal account.

-Opening Hours for the Dining Hall is open as follows:
+Dining Hall opening hours are as follows:

 Sunday - Friday

-SERVERY DISHWASH ROOM
+Time Servery Dish Washroom

 Breakfast 7.15am -7.45am 8.00am

-Lunch 12.00pm -12.45pm 01.00pm
+Lunch 12.00pm -12.45pm 1.00pm

-Dinner 06.00pm - 06.30pm 06.45pm
+Dinner 6.00pm - 6.30pm 6.45pm

 Sabbath

-SERVERY DISHWASH ROOM
+Time Servery Dish Washroom

-Breakfast 8.15am - 8.45am 9.00am
+Breakfast 8.15am -8.45am 9.00am

-Lunch 12.30pm - 01.00pm 01.30pm
+Lunch 12.30pm -1.00pm 1.30pm

-Dinner 06.00am - 06.30pm 06.45pm
+Dinner 6.00pm - 6.30pm 6.45pm

-The Food Services Supervisor and their assistants will give direction (s) in regard to such matters as meal routines, seating and the making of announcements during meals.
+The Food Services Supervisor and their assistants will give direction (s) regarding such matters as meal routines, seating and the making of announcements during meals.
 Please co-operate with all requests made to you by those in authority.
 Any suggestions you have for improving the services of the kitchen and the Dining Hall should be made to the Food Services Director.